openhab/openhab-docs/configuration/items.md

 There are some built-in Profiles available which are described in the table below.

-Some Bindings will may offer additional Profiles for Binding-specific use cases.
+Some Bindings may offer additional Profiles for Binding-specific use cases.
 If this is the case, you will find those within the documentation of the Binding.

 Also, all [Transformation Services](/addons/#transform) provide a State Profile which allows you to do the transformation already on item-level instead doing it with a [Sitemap]({{base}}/ui/sitemaps.html).